-Whenever I read about frugality, I find a lot about what “not” to buy.
+Whenever we read about frugality, we find a lot about what “not” to buy.
 Well, I’m going to tell you what you should buy.

 This is what to stock up on when it goes on sale.
 If you can budget even just a few dollars each month for stocking up on sale items it will save you a bundle in the long run.